 If the Repayment Date is not a Business Day it will be adjusted to fall on the next succeeding Business Day unless the result of such adjustment would be to carry the Repayment Date into another calendar month, in which event the Repayment Date shall be the first preceding day that is a Business Day.

-In the event that (i) ENA makes a payment under the Total Return Swap Agreement or Enron makes a payment under the Enron Guaranty and (ii) all amounts of principal, interest and any other amounts payable by the Trust hereunder and under the Notes have been paid in full, each Lender shall deliver its Note, free and clear of any lien, charge, claim or encumbrance and with any necessary endorsement without recourse, to ENA in its capacity as counterparty under the Total Return Swap Agreement or, as applicable, to Enron in its capacity as guarantor under the Enron Guaranty.
+In the event that (i) ENA makes a payment under the Total Return Swap Agreement or Enron makes a payment under the Enron Guaranty and (ii) all amounts of principal, interest and any other amounts payable by the Trust hereunder and under the Notes have been paid in full, each Lender shall forthwith promptly deliver its Note, free and clear of any lien, charge, claim or encumbrance and with any necessary endorsement without recourse, to ENA in its capacity as counterparty under the Total Return Swap Agreement or, as applicable, to Enron in its capacity as guarantor under the Enron Guaranty.

 .